netZoo/netZooPy/README.md

 Macos: test are under construction.

 ## Description
 netZooPy is a Python package of network methods.

+## Zoo animals
-Methods included are: PANDA, LIONESS, AND PUMA.
+PANDA, LIONESS, and PUMA.

 ## Quick guide
 `git clone https://github.com/netZoo/netZooPy.git` into your local disk.